 Aroha luxury New Zealand Tours

-8 Day Best of Both Island Tour – Nationwide
+8 Day - Taste of Both Island Tour – Nationwide

 auckland - rotorua, waitomo, queenstown,

 We are happy to offer you what we consider a very exciting and diverse trip to New Zealand.
-You will see all the highlights of this country and visit the best knows locations.
-You can stay at in the city centre of all main tourist destinations or a little outside in more remote locations.
-Overnight at the best luxury hotels or choose some exclusive small premium B&B (boutique stays) New Zealand has to offer.
+Get a real feel for the Kiwi way of life with a Taste of New Zealand, an all-encompassing tour of both islands.
+Overnight at the best luxury hotels or choose exclusive small premium B&B (boutique stays) that New Zealand has to offer.
 Experience some or a medley of activities in beautiful natural surroundings.

 All tours are private, depart daily, and can be customized to suit individual interests and schedules.
 Please contact us at email@example.com or 0064-21-890611 for more information about our luxury New Zealand tours.
 Our Vehicles Travel Guide Profiles